s9y/s9y.github.io/docs/faq/index.md

 ##### The "elegant way"

-The third, and actually the coolest way is to create your own plugins that deal with content.
+The third and often the best way is to create your own plugins that deal with content.
 You can then access them with {serendipity_hookPlugin ...} smarty calls.

-Read more about that [here](http://www.s9y.org/78.html).